nandinichhajed/YouTube-Extension/README.md

 # YouTube-Extension

-A YouTUbe Extension to play video in full screen mode.
+A YouTube Extension to play video in full screen mode.

 ## Technology used:
 - CSS